Executive Team

 Matthew Curtin

-Matthew Curtin - Ecosceptor Manager
+Matthew Curtin - Ecoceptor Manager

 • Matt graduated Manhattan College in 1997 with an environmental engineering degree.